 Sid Vicious (born John Simon Ritchie, May 10, 1957 February 2, 1979) was an English bass guitarist, drummer and vocalist, most famous as a member of the influential punk group Sex Pistols, one of Punk Rock's legends and one of the prime examples of Short-Lived, Big Impact.
 He started his career at age 19, became the most recognizable punk musician of his time together with Johnny Rotten, and died at age 21 after a murder scandal and an equally mysterious drug overdose/suicide.

 Vicious' career started in 1976 as a member of The Flowers of Romance.
 He later appeared with Siouxsie and the Banshees and was considered lead singer for The Damned, but according to him he was deliberately kept out of the audition.
 During a concert of The Damned he got drunk and high and hurled his glass at band member Dave Vanian out of revenge, but missed.
 This partially blinded a girl in one eye and Vicious was arrested and imprisoned the next day.
-The first of many run-ins with the laws, caused by his Addled Addict lifestyle.
+This was just the first of a number of run-ins with the laws, caused by his Addled Addict lifestyle.
 Apart from alcohol he was addicted to heroin, a drug that his beloved mother had introduced to him.
 His drug problem got worse when he met groupie Nancy Spungen, who also frequently shot up.

 In 1977 Vicious became a Promoted Fanboy when he was brought into Sex Pistols, a band he had adored from the very start, to replace Glen Matlock who was fired from the group.
 His charisma and self-destructive personality fit the Sex Pistols' image perfectly, even though he couldn't play bass that well and frequently got into fights on stage.